modelica/ModelicaSpecification/RationaleMCP/0035/SpecificationText.md

 The files consist of a header and a body.
 All text strings are in double quotes and encoded with UTF-8 characters.
 Comments start with an `#` and are continued until the end of line.
 Spaces outside strings are ignored and used as separators.
 The detailed format of these files is described in [GNU gettext](https://www.gnu.org/software/gettext/manual/gettext.pdf).

-The header looks like this:
+The header is marked with an empty msgid entry and looks like this:
 ```
 # SOME DESCRIPTIVE TITLE.
 # Copyright (C) YEAR THE PACKAGE'S COPYRIGHT HOLDER